 5. Don’t forget happy hour.

 Since we don’t school in a “traditional” manner, my kids aren’t coming home for an afterschool snack.
 That doesn’t mean we don’t need one.
-Hubs is usually home at 4, making a perfect time to reconnect as a family, switch gears from “working” and enjoy a healthy snack to hold folks over until dinnertime.
+Hubs is usually home by 3, making it a perfect time to reconnect as a family, switch gears from “working,” clean up school work, and enjoy a healthy snack to hold us over until dinnertime.

 Now, of course, if you’re teaching more than one child at home, you’ll have more factors to think about and more personalities to mix into the fold.
-So, we’ll talk about that next time.
+Every day looks different when you teach your kids at home.